dnkmmr69420/containerized-amethyst/README.md

 # containerized-amethyst
 A package manager that runs amethyst in an arch based distrobox container

+Feel free to include this in your project

 ## Setup

 Type this to set up came after installing. this sets up both the container and the config.